Mutindaa254/alx-pre_course/0x01-git/README.md

 This is my git command.
-Good for me